-- After you complete a session, right-click on a specific error in the Memory Leaks, Other Leaks, Errors, .NET Performance, or Modules tab, and select Suppress. - In the Suppression dialog box, click the browse button (...) to the right of the Location field.
-The Add Suppression File dialog box opens. - Type the name you want to assign to the suppression file in the File Name text box, then click Open. - 4 Click Yes to confirm. - 5 Click OK.
-At this point, the suppression file contains the instruction to suppress the error that you right-clicked in Step 1.
+- After you complete a session, right-click on a specific error in the Memory Leaks, Other Leaks, Errors, .NET Performance, or Modules tab, and select Suppress. - 2 In the Suppression dialog box, click the browse button (...) to the right of the Location field.
+The Add Suppression File dialog box opens. - 3 Type the name you want to assign to the suppression file in the File Name text box, then click Open. - 4 Click Yes to confirm. - 5 Click OK.

-The instruction you just added, and any subsequent suppressions you add, are not saved until you close the current error detection session.
+The suppression file contains the instruction to suppress the error that you right-clicked in Step 1.
+Any added instructions and suppressions are not saved until you close the current error detection session.